DanilNikolin/ai-renderer-arena/_scripts/ai_renderer_arena_context.md

     const userClarification = helperPrompts.style.trim();

     if (referenceFile) {
-        const basePrompt = `Transfer the artistic style from the reference image to the source image.
-Strictly preserve the geometry, proportions, and object layout of the source image.
-Do not change the content, only the style.`;
+        const basePrompt = `Redraw the **source image** to match the artistic style of the **reference image**.
+      **CRITICAL:**
+      1. Preserve the exact geometry, object placement, and composition of the **source image**.
+      2. Transfer the complete style from the **reference image**, including its color palette, lighting, and textures.
+      3. Do not mix the *content* or objects of the two images.
+The final output must be the content of the source, rendered in the style of the reference.`;
         prompt = userClarification ? `${basePrompt} A user has provided this clarification: "${userClarification}".` : basePrompt;
     } else if (userClarification) {
         prompt = `Redraw the source image in the following artistic style: "${userClarification}".
 Strictly preserve the geometry, proportions, and object layout of the source image.
 Do not change the content, only the style.`;